shortross27/Github-Portfolio/README.md

 ## Portfolio Projects
 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

 ### Exploartory Data Analysis of NYC Taxi and Limo Data
-**Code:**
+**Code:** Link Here<br />
-\ **Summary:** The 2017 Yellow Taxi Trip dataset on Kaggle contains detailed trip records for New York City’s yellow taxi services, capturing information like pickup and drop-off dates, locations, passenger count, trip distance, fare, and payment type.
+**Summary:** The 2017 Yellow Taxi Trip dataset on Kaggle contains detailed trip records for New York City’s yellow taxi services, capturing information like pickup and drop-off dates, locations, passenger count, trip distance, fare, and payment type.
 It’s ideal for analyzing trip patterns, demand trends, fare structures, and geographic insights across NYC.
-This dataset is large, offering data across the entire year, making it suitable for time-series analysis, geographic clustering, and predictive modeling.
+This dataset is large, offering data across the entire year, making it suitable for time-series analysis, geographic clustering, and predictive modeling.<br />
-\ **Skills:** Data cleaning, data wrangling, exploratory data analysis, data vizualization, python proficiency, analytical thinkning.
+**Skills:** Data cleaning, data wrangling, exploratory data analysis, data vizualization, python proficiency, analytical thinkning.<br />
-\ **Technology:** Python, Pandas, Matplotlib, Numpy, Datetime, and Seaborn.
+**Technology:** Python, Pandas, Matplotlib, Numpy, Datetime, and Seaborn.<br />
-\ **Results:** Review of the 2017 yellow taxi trip data in New York City showed an average ride cost of around $13.68, with a trend towards slightly higher fares compared to previous years when adjusted for inflation, indicating a potential increase in tipping frequency or amounts as a contributing factor to the price rise.
+**Results:** Review of the 2017 yellow taxi trip data in New York City showed an average ride cost of around $13.68, with a trend towards slightly higher fares compared to previous years when adjusted for inflation, indicating a potential increase in tipping frequency or amounts as a contributing factor to the price rise.
 Identified outliers within trip distance and total cost, which plays an important role in considering future projections.